nucats/lab7/README.md

 4. Purposely put a bug somewhere in the functions above, and use the debugger and well-placed breakpoints to find the bug.

+5. Allocate a new int with space from the heap store, in a helper function; use `int * ip = new int(4)`.
+Print out that pointer's value in `main()`.

-4. Work through creating a vector of all the students in your section.
+6. Work through creating a vector of all the students in your section.

  Use the following class definition:
 ```